Black-body radiation: Black body

 A black body radiates energy at all frequencies, but its intensity rapidly tends to zero at high frequencies (short wavelengths).
 For example, a black body at room temperature (300 K) with one square meter of surface area will emit a photon in the visible range (390–750 nm) at an average rate of one photon every 41 seconds, meaning that, for most practical purposes, such a black body does not emit in the visible range.

 The study of the laws of black bodies and the failure of classical physics to describe them helped establish the foundations of quantum mechanics.

-Further explanation
+Additional explanations

-According to the Classical Theory of Radiation, if each Fourier mode of the equilibrium radiation (in an otherwise empty cavity with perfectly reflective walls) is considered as a degree of freedom capable of exchanging energy, then, according to the equipartition theorem of classical physics, there would be an equal amount of energy in each mode.
-Since there are an infinite number of modes, this would imply infinite heat capacity, as well as a nonphysical spectrum of emitted radiation that grows without bound with increasing frequency, a problem known as the ultraviolet catastrophe.
+According to the classical theory of radiation, if each Fourier mode of the equilibrium radiation (in an otherwise empty cavity with perfectly reflective walls) is considered as a degree of freedom capable of exchanging energy, then, according to the equipartition theorem of classical physics, there would be an equal amount of energy in each mode.
+Since there are an infinite number of modes, this would imply infinite heat capacity, as well as a nonphysical (i.e. not real) spectrum of emitted radiation that grows without bound with increasing frequency, predicting infinite emission power.
+The problem is known as the ultraviolet catastrophe.
+Moreover, the classical theory cannot explain the experimentally observed peak in emission spectra (see also Wien's law).